thebenstenator/se_project_spots/README.md

 - [Link to deployed site](https://thebenstenator.github.io/se_project_spots/)

 Showcase of responsive web design using BEM naming conventions, grid layout, and flexbox layout according to a design brief on figma.
+Also implemented javascript functionality for adding new cards, validating forms, opening and closing forms etc.

 **Figma**